 Keep in mind that it is not always possible to compare the rates of independent talent to the cost of hourly or salaried employees.
 In fact, independent worker rates may be higher than those of a W-2 employee.
 With employees, you bear the burden of taxes, benefits, and insurances.
 Independent contractors, on the other hand, are solely responsible for these expenses as well as for their own operational costs.
 They have to cover their non-billable time at their rate, so expect that a short-term project will be more expensive by the hour than a long-term project.
 More important than the rate, however, is the value in hiring an independent contractor for the tangible benefits of your business.

 If your business plans on regularly engaging independent talent, be sure to have a way of memorializing these project costs as well as the independent professionals themselves.
 Re-engagement, as well as sharing independent talent across departments, can make a big difference in both quality and time to productivity.
 Building a curated group of known independent talent can be just as valuable as having a strong staff of regular employees.

-To learn more about independent contractor engagement or our proprietary marketplace, contact us today.
+To learn more about independent contractor engagement or our proprietary platform, contact us today.